fungusakafungus/python-cfn-templates/README.md

 ----

  * provide a way to set defaults for resources
- * provide an example of Stack inheritance
+ * provide an example of stack inheritance
  * use cfn-validate-template
  * parameters, mappings, outputs
   * or maybe use argparse in an example to cirumvent parameters